pythoninthegrass/docker_101/README.md

 just up                                         # docker-compose up -d just down                                       # docker-compose down --remove-orphans
 ```
+#### Clicky-clicky
+Copy the `.env.example` file to `.env` and modify the values as needed.

+Default port is `3000`.
+If you want to override the port, pass it as an argument to the `startup.sh` script.

+Open a browser to either the override port or the default port to see the application running (e.g. `http://localhost:3000`).

+Available endpoints are `/docs` and `/message/{msg}`; latter encodes whitespace as `%20` automatically.

 ## Pushing to Docker Hub with CI
 Docker Hub is a cloud-based repository in which Docker users and partners create, test, store and distribute container images.
 Docker images are pushed to Docker Hub through the `docker push` command.
 A single Docker Hub repository can hold many Docker images (stored as tags).